Review Sheet -- Test 4 (Week 14) Biology 1224 -- Entomology; James Adams

-The obvious ones include the termites and many hymenopterans, but we've also mentioned some
+The obvious ones include the termites and many hymenopterans, but also some dermapterans,

-dermapterans, embiopterans, roaches, gryllids, psocopterans, and hemipterans (several families,
+embiopterans, roaches, gryllids, psocopterans, and hemipterans (several families, including some

-including some that are social with ants) with some form of rudimentary social behavior.
+that are social with ants) with some form of rudimentary social behavior.
+Furthermore, a number

-Furthermore, a number of species in the Diptera, Coleoptera and Lepidoptera are gregarious, or
+of species in the Diptera, Coleoptera and Lepidoptera are gregarious (behavior where groups

 Subsocial Behavior -- some parental care, but parent leaves/dies before immatures reach

 adult stage.
-This would include dermapterans, some hemipterans/homopterans (14 families),
+This would include dermapterans, some hemipterans (14 families), gryllids, roaches,

 Parasocial Behavior -- interactions between adults of the same generation.
 Many wasps

-and bees exhibit parasocial activity, where a nest is inhabited by several females, all of which
+and bees exhibit parasocial activity, where a nest is inhabited by several females, some or all

 Eusocial Behavior -- characterized by the following: 1) members cooperate in caring for